maxdobeck/maxdobeck.github.io/_posts/2017-08-11-create-react-app-w-rails-api.md

 ## What does this look like? ##
-React sits on its own server farm or maybe just an AWS S3 bucket and responds to the user requests.
-All requests relating to the business resources are sent to the API from the React client.
-Because this is a truly RESTful implementation of an API the requests only need to know the bare minimum of the client state.
-The API processes the client request and sends its response back to the source.
-There's no need to store the Users session or state.
-We may want to build a queue or cache to persist the user's state on the React front end so that they can pick up where they left off if they're interrupted but beyond that the API just exists and responds to requests.
+React sits on its own server or server farm and responds to users as they connect.
+Whenever the user does something like a Save or Update to a resource an HTTP request gets sent to the API server.
+The API processes the client request, interacts with some resource, and sends the response back to the source.
+There's no need to store the Users session or state on the API server because this is a RESTful architecture that is stateless by design.

+We may want to use a queue or cache to persist the user's state on the React front end so that they can pick up where they left off if they're interrupted but beyond that the API just exists and responds to requests.
+When we use the word stateless what we mean is that no single HTTP request from the client needs to know about any previous request.
+All necessary data is contained within the HTTP request: authentication for protected resources, the location of the resource, and what we want to do with it.

 ### The 'ping' route: 'localhost:3000/api/v1/ping' ###